datamininggroup/pfa-docs/docs/basic.md

           - {"**": [input.z, 2]}
 {% include engine3.html %}

-Each record has seven fields: `name` (name of star), `x`, `y`, `z` (galactic coordinates, centered on the Sun), `spec` (spectral type), `planets` (at least one known planet in system), `mag` (the magnitude--- larger numbers are dimmer as seen from Earth).
+Each record has seven fields: `name` (name of star), `x`, `y`, `z` (galactic coordinates, centered on the Sun), `spec` (spectral type), `planets` (true if there is at least one known planet in the system), `mag` (the magnitude--- larger numbers are dimmer as seen from Earth).

 The `x`, `y`, `z` coordinates are numerical, and thus we can add them in quadrature to compute the distance of the star from Earth (in light years).

 ### Type-safe null

-The type of `mag` is a tagged union of `double` with `null`.
+In the above example, the type of `mag` is a tagged union of `double` with `null`.
 Null values are used to represent missing data, but a symbol cannot have a `null` value unless its type includes `null` as a union option.
 Thus, types must be explicitly labeled as nullable.

-The union of `double` and `null` is a different type than `double`, so `mag` cannot be passed to a function that expects a `double`, such as addition.
+The union of `double` and `null` is a different type than `double` by itself, so `mag` cannot be passed to a function that expects a `double`, such as addition.
 It must be type-cast as a `double`, and thus every case in which missing values are possible must be handled.
 This is known as a "type-safe null," since the type check verifies that null pointer exceptions will not occur at run-time.

 This filter only selects stars that have a non-null `mag` and returns its value.
-Note that the return type is simply `double`; it can never be `null` because we have ensured this with the type-cast.
+Note that the return type is simply `double`; return values won't ever be `null` because we have ensured this with the type-cast.

 {% include engine1.html %}
 {"name": "Sun", "x": 0.0, "y": 0.0, "z": 0.0, "spec": "G2 V", "planets": true, "mag": {"double": -26.72}}